eaguaida/causal-explainer/README.md

 ### Iris Dataset:

-In this example we can try to explain the model's prediction on the Iris dataset, the code can be found [here](https://github.com/eaguaida/causal-explainer/blob/main/tabular-explainer/iris_data_explanations.ipynb).
+In this example, we can explain the model's prediction on the Iris dataset.
+The code for this example can be found [here](https://github.com/eaguaida/causal-explainer/blob/main/tabular-explainer/iris_data_explanations.ipynb).

 ```sh
 #Loading libraries